 Another mighty fine recipe to share with you!
 This gluten free lemon drizzle cake recipe is a joy to make and smells incredible whilst it’s baking.
 The light buttery sponge, is delicately flavoured with fresh lemon zest and finished with a classic lemon drizzle topping.

 I was introduced to this fabulous gluten free lemon drizzle cake recipe whilst working at Juvela gluten free food.
 It was something that was made regularly on an epic scale, by Anna (my friend and Juvela home economist), so it could be cut up and sampled at the gluten free events we attended.
-Lucky you if you ever got to sample it.
-As in my opinion Anna makes the very best lemon drizzle cake!
+Lucky you if you ever get to sample it; as in my opinion, Anna makes the BEST lemon drizzle cake!

 This gluten free lemon drizzle cake recipe really is a winner.
-And whilst I have made it many times using Juvela gluten free mix (available on prescription in some areas of the UK and you can also purchase directly from Juvela), on this occasion I used Sainsbury’s gluten free self-raising flour and was delighted with how well it turned out.
+And whilst I’ve made it many times using Juvela gluten free mix (available on prescription in some areas of the UK and you can also purchase directly from Juvela), I’ve successfully made it with gluten free flours that I’ve picked up from the supermarket too.

 Ingredients